rails/solid_cache/README.md

 You can add secondary cache clusters.
 Reads will only be sent to the primary cluster (i.e. the first one listed).

 Writes will go to all clusters.
-The writes to the primary cluster are synchronous, but asyncronous to the secondary clusters.
+The writes to the primary cluster are synchronous, but asynchronous to the secondary clusters.

 To specific multiple clusters you can do: